 Taiwan.
 The Company, through its subsidiary Nu Skin Taiwan, commenced operations in Taiwan in January 1992.
 According to the WFDSA, the direct selling channel in Taiwan generated approximately \$2 billion in sales of goods and services in 1995, of which 43% were nutritional products.
 Currently, two million people (approximately 10% of the population) are estimated to be involved in direct selling.
-Since a significant percentage of its population is involved in direct selling activities, the Taiwanese government regulates direct selling activities to a significant extent.
+Because a large percentage of its population is involved in direct selling activities, the Taiwanese government regulates direct selling activities to a significant extent.
 For example, the Taiwan government has enacted tax legislation aimed at ensuring proper tax payments by distributors on their transactions with end consumers.
 See "Risk Factors--Government Regulations of Direct Selling Activities" and "--Government Regulation of Products and Marketing."

 Revenue growth in Taiwan has averaged 47% per year since the commencement of operations in 1992.
-The Company believes that the recent increase in sales is primarily due to (i) the opening of walk-in centers in Kaohsiung and Taichung, (ii) increased distributor training and recognition, and (iii) increased product offerings.
+The Company believes that the recent increase in sales is primarily due to (1) the opening of walk-in centers in Kaohsiung and Taichung, (ii) increased distributor training and recognition, and (iii) increased product offerings.
 Based on information provided by the Taiwan Direct Selling Association, as of 1995, Nu Skin Taiwan had captured approximately 31% and 1% of the market for personal care products and nutritional supplements, respectively, sold through the direct selling channel.
-Nu Skin Taiwan currently offers 61 of the 89 Nu Skin personal care products and 10 of the 36 IDN products.
+The Company believes that Nu Skin Taiwan is now the largest direct selling company in Taiwan.
+As of June 30, 1997, Nu Skin Taiwan offered 62 of the 89 Nu Skin personal care products and 11 of the 36 IDN products.

-In support of the Company's growth strategy, Nu Skin Taiwan intends to (i) capitalize on the size of the nutritional supplements market by promoting the recently introduced LifePak product and expanding the current product offerings in Taiwan to include additional Nu Skin personal care and IDN products, in particular FibreNet, which, subject to regulatory approval, is scheduled for introduction in Taiwan by the end of 1997, (ii) focus more resources on product development specifically for the Taiwan market, and (iii) enhance corporate support of distributors by upgrading information technology resources.
+In support of the Company's growth strategy, Nu Skin Taiwan intends to (i) capitalize on the size of the nutritional supplements market by promoting the recently introduced LifePak and FibreNet products and expanding the current product offerings in Taiwan to include additional Nu Skin personal care and IDN products, (ii) focus more resources on product development specifically for the Taiwan market, and (iii) enhance corporate support of distributors by upgrading information technology resources.

 Hong Kong.
 The Company, through its subsidiary Nu Skin Hong Kong, commenced operations in Hong Kong in September 1991.
 According to the WFDSA, the direct selling channel in Hong King generated approximately \$78 million in sales of goods and services in 1995.
 Hong Kong represents an important market in the structure of the Asian region because it serves as the location of the Company's regional office and is an important base of operations for many of the Company's most successful distributors, whose downline distributor networks extend into other Asian markets.
-Nu Skin Hong Kong currently offers 84 of the 89 Nu Skin personal care products and 16 of the 36 IDN products.
+As of June 30, 1997, Nu Skin Hong Kong offered 84 of the 89 Nu Skin personal care products and 16 of the 36 IDN products.

 Hong Kong became a Special Administrative Region (SAR) of the PRC effective July 1, 1997.
 The further integration of the Hong Kong economy and political system with the economy and political system of the PRC could have an impact on the Company's business in Hong Kong.
 See "Risk Factors--Possible Adverse Effect on the Company of the Change in the Status of Hong Kong."

 In February 1995, Macau, a Portuguese colony scheduled to become an SAR of the PRC in 1999, was opened as a new market.
 Revenue figures for Macau are combined with those of Hong Kong.
 Macau represents the smallest of the Company's markets in population with just under 500,000 residents.
 The Company's Macau office operates under the direction of Nu Skin Hong Kong.